davidoram/beaker/docs/transcript.md

 Right lets assume our incoming data matches the JSON Schema, how do we work with in inside the `go` applictaion code.
 Thats actually pretty simple, we marshal the data from JSON into a go struct using the standard library.

 Lets take the example of our incoming 'stock add' request.
 The go struct definied in file `schemas/stock_add_request.go` and its super simple.
 Open up that file and you will see near the top we define a constant representing the schema `StockAddRequestSchema`.
 We will be using that later in the application code when we ask the jv library to validate some JSON against a specific schema.
 Next it defines the `StockAddRequest` struct which contains the same fields we defined in the JSON schema file.
 Whats important to note is the use of structure tags.
-Those are the notataions inside the backticks to the right of each field, and they tell the standard librarys json module how to map JSON into the struct (called unmarshalling), and from a struct back out to JSON (called marshalling).
+Those are the notataions inside the backticks to the right of each field, and they tell the standard librarys json module how to map JSON into the struct (called unmarshaling), and from a struct back out to JSON (called marshaling).
 You can learn more about struct tags in go here https://go.dev/wiki/Well-known-struct-tags.
-Its something that your code can use to attach metadata to struct fields that can be extracted at runtime.
+Its something that your code can use to attach metadata to struct fields that can be extracted and used at runtime.

 Once we have marshaled the data into a struct its able to be used in the application code.

-Once the application has finished working with the data , we need to trasform the go struct back to JSON and return it to the called.
+Once the application has finished working with the data , we need to trasform the go struct back to JSON and return it to the caller.

 Once we populate a go structure representing a response like `schemas/stock_add_response.go` with the data it needs,  we marshal it from go struct -> JSON and return the response.
-This is done through the standard library function json.Marshal, which uses the same struct tags used by the unmarshalling process, but this time it converts the data in the struct tag to JSON representation.
+This is done through the standard library function json.Marshal, which uses the same struct tags used by the unmarshaling process, but this time it converts the data in the struct tag to JSON representation.

 The return structure shows an interesting feature in the go struct tags.
 You will notice that the `ProductSKU,Quantity,Error` are all pointers and the struct tags might say "ProductSKU *string `json:"product-sku,omitempty"`"  The `omitempty` directive will tell the marshall process to skip that field if its empty or nil.
 It will become more obvious when we look at the guts of the API handlers in the next video how we can utilise this to make our life easier.